Foreign Exchange Global Code

 The Riksbank observes the FX Global Code and expects the counterparties with which it conducts foreign exchange transactions to also follow the Global Code.

-The FX Global Code was launched in May 2017 and is the result of a collaboration between central banks and market participants from around the globe.
+The FX Global Code was launched in May 2017 and updated in July 2021.
+It is the result of a collaboration between central banks and market participants from around the globe.
 The Global Code is maintained by the Global Foreign Exchange Committee (GFXC) (globalfxc.org).

 The Riksbank expects that the counterparties with which it has foreign exchange transactions to demonstrate their adherence to the Global Code by showing a signed "Statement of Commitment".